Exec-GenEsis/ucsd-notes-genesis/MMW 13/Readings/7 - The Cities of Zanj and The Indian Ocean Trade.md

 - Example 1
 	- Analysis and connection to theme
 - Example 2
-	- Analysis and connection to theme
+	- Analysis and connection to themes

 ### 3 - Main Point 3
 - Example 1